AdityaHoode/FnApp_Defender_to_ADX_Async_Ingestion/migration.md

 1. **Reprocessing of failed ingestion chunks**
 2. **Main ingestion of data based on configuration stored in ADX**

 The script is built using Python with Azure SDKs and asynchronous/parallel programming to efficiently handle large datasets.
-The script is run on Azure Functions.
+The script is run as an Azure Function App.

 ---